oreidy/mas-hedge-fund/README.md

 **Important:** Creating the company news database requires a premium Alpha Vantage API key due to API request limits.
 ZIP file users can skip this as the databases are pre-populated.

+**Troubleshooting:** If you encounter price-related errors (especially index out of bounds), run `prefetch_prices.py` to fix corrupted cache data.

+#### First-Time Data Prefetching

+**Note:** When prefetching data for the first time, the process can take several minutes and you may see error messages.
+This is normal and expected due to the following reasons:

+1. **Tickers not yet listed** - Some tickers may not have been publicly traded during the requested time period
+2. **Missing financial statements** - Financial statements may not be available for certain tickers or time periods
+3. **Empty financial statement line items** - Some financial statements may exist but contain empty or null values for specific line items
+4. **Different financial statement structures** - Financial companies (banks, insurance companies) have different financial statement formats and may not contain standard line items expected for other industries

+It was decided not to suppress errors and warnings for the sake of transparency.
+The prefetching process will continue and successfully cache all available data.

 ### File Descriptor Limit (Precautionary Measure)

 As a precautionary measure, it's recommended to increase the file descriptor limit before running backtests or data processing operations.
 This prevents potential file descriptor limit errors when the operating system reduces available descriptors during intensive operations.